pairinteraction/pairinteraction/docs/installation/advanced/pip_build.rst

     pip install .[tests]

-to install the relevant packages for your python environment.
+to install the relevant packages for your Python environment.
 Tests of the Python library and graphical user interface can be run by executing:

 .. code-block:: bash